tgleigh202/botframework-ivr/AcquirePhoneNumber.md

 ![](images/selecLicense.png)

 ## Success!
 You have created a phone number, provisioned an identity for a future bot that will be answering phone lines, and activated a phone line by assigning a license to it.
-This is very similar to how you provision phone numbers with other telephony providers like Twilio.
-The phone line is now in service - you should be able to dial it, although there is no bot yet there to talk to you, so the phone will just keep ringing.
+This is very similar to how you provision phone numbers with other telephony providers like Twilio and similar.
+The phone line is now yours.
+It is not current serviced by any bot, so let's now bind the phone line to a bot.

 ![](images/assignedLicense.png)